Onua Obasi

-Onua Thomas Obasi (born 24 September 1988 in Birmingham, England) is an English footballer who plays for the Baltimore Blast in the Major Arena Soccer League.
+Onua Thomas Obasi (born 24 September 1988) is an English footballer and coach who is the head coach for the Empire Strykers in the Major Arena Soccer League.
 He is a versatile player who plays left back, centre back and defensive midfielder.

 Career

 College and amateur

 Obasi also played soccer for University of Liverpool from 2008 - 2011 before transferring to Central Connecticut State University.
 During his college years in England in 2010–2011, he played in the development leagues for Leigh Genesis in England and Cefn Druids in Wales.
 He was also part of the successful Bootle FC team that won the North West Counties 1st Division in 2008/09 (4 apps 1 Goal).
 He went on to make 36 appearances for Bootle in the 2009/10 season before moving to Leigh Genesis.

 Obasi played two years of college soccer at Central Connecticut State University between 2011 and 2012.
 In 2011, Obasi started all 19 games for the Central Connecticut State University Blue Devils where he scored three goals and two assists.
 Obasi earned First-Team North Atlantic Region and Northeast Conference first team in both 2011 and 2012 He was selected to the New England College All-Star game.
 He also received All-American First Team honours in 2012.

 While at college, Obasi also appeared for USL PDL clubs Western Mass Pioneers and Connecticut FC Azul in 2012 and again with CFC Azul after college in 2013.